 "They're so pretty."
 When he didn't respond I assumed he was drowned deep in thought.
-Glancing into his deep brown eyes, I spotted the shining Watchers reflecting inconceivable beauty into them.
-Without thinking I pronounced, "This is ours."
+Glancing into his deep brown eyes, I spotted the shining Watchers dazzling with inconceivable beauty into them.
+Without thinking I declared, "This is ours."

 "Whenever one of us needs the other we will always meet here.
 If we are sad or mad or anything we have to meet here, promise?"
-I faced him with complete seriousness, hoping he would understand me.
+I turned to him with complete earnest, hoping he would understand me.

-Turning the radio to a different station, I continued on my way.
-Both lanes were empty so I slowed the car to a crawl, just fast enough to make it there in time.
+Turning the radio to a different station, I continued on down the paved road.
+Both lanes were empty so I slowed the car to a crawl, almost slow enough to miss everything.
+Part of me is begging to.
 Looking to my right I saw the old woods, what was left of it at least.
-With tears welling in my eyes I said aloud, "It's been ten years Natalie, what did you expect to happen?
+With tears welling in my eyes I said aloud, "It's been ten years since you last saw him Natalie, what did you expect to happen?
 Everything changes.
 Why should this have remained the same?"
 Sliding down my cheeks, the tears finally fell onto my dress the same time the thunder shook the car.
-Bringing my attention back to the road, I realized I was in the opposite lane.
-Swerving to get back into the right lane, I took one final glance at what was left of the once prosperous forest, leaving it behind me like a the greying memory I wish it would be.
+With my attention back to the road, I realized I was in the opposite lane.
+Swerving to get back into the right lane, I took one final glance at what was left of the once flourishing forest, leaving it behind me like a greying memory I wish it turn into.

-With the deafening silence, the radio gladly took over, "Now the once classic, teen song Your Call by Secondhand Serenade."
+With the deafening silence, the radio gladly took over, "Now the once classic Your Call by Secondhand Serenade."

 "No!"
 I heard myself scream.
-Throwing my hand at the radio I searched until I found the button to silence the song.
-Scratching the dashboard, I finally hit the off switch.
+Thrusting my hand toward radio, I pressed any button I could until silence would overtake my speakers.
+Scratching over almost every button, I finally hit the off switch.
 Breathing harshly, I managed to turn in to the parking lot and pulled the car into a space in the back row.
 There, inside the too small car, I sat; remembering.

 "Stop!
 Just stop!
 I'm done.
-I'm fucking leaving okay?
+I'm fucking leaving, okay?
 That's what you wanted wasn't it!"
 I screamed as I slammed the front door behind me.
-Without waiting for a response, one that would surely hurt the situation even more, from my mother, I took off down the broken sidewalk.
-Sun shining down onto my back causing me to sweat, I was blinded by the limitless anger inside me, pushing me further until I came to where I wanted to be; Nathan's house.
+Without waiting for a response, one that would only hurt more, from my mother, I took off down the cracked sidewalk.
+Sun beaming down onto my trembling body, I was blinded by the limitless anger inside me, pushing me further until I came to where I wanted to be; Nathan's house.

 Seven blocks had never seemed so short, but right in front of me stood Nathan's grey, two-story, Victorian home.
 Looking at the driveway I saw only Nathan's car.
 I marched up onto his porch and knocked rather hard on the door several times.
 "Hold on!"
 I heard him shout from inside.
-Footsteps clobbered down the stairway until they reached the door.
+Footsteps clobbered down the stairs until they reached the door.
 When he opened it my rage quickly subsided into relief.
 "Natt!
-Hey wh-" he stopped when he saw the dried tears on my face.
+Hey wh-" he stopped when he saw the dry streak the tears left on my face.
 "My truck, now."

-I willingly let him gently pull me towards the passenger's side door, which he opened for me.
+I willingly let him pull me gently towards the passenger side door, which he opened for me.
 Shutting my door, he went around the truck and into the driver's side.
-He asked no questions and I started no explanation.
-Reversing the truck, he started down the neighborhood roads until he veered to the left and began down the back, dirt roads.
-We drove in silence, letting the car's engine do all the talking.
+He asked zero questions and I started zero explanation.
+After reversing his truck out of his driveway, he started down the neighborhood roads until he veered to the left and began down the back, dirt roads.
+We drove in silence, letting the car’s engine do all the talking.
 Winding on a one lane path, I waited until he carefully reached the edge of the field.

 "Mom.
 She just, I don't know.
 She was bitching to me about my clothes then my hair and somehow started about dad.
 The second she brought him up I lost it.
 You know how much of a sensitive topic he is.
 I told, well yelled at, her to be quiet.
 She didn't listen.
+I screamed saying that she had no right to talk about him and that she was selfish.
+I brought up how she told him she wanted a divorce on my birthday for Christ’s sake.
+She flinched.
+She fucking flinched like she didn’t even remember she did that.
 I didn't want her to see me cry so I screamed and left.
 Now that I think about it, it was stupid to make a big deal about it.
 I better just go back . . ."

 Starting to get myself up, he said, "No. No it wasn't.
 You always believe things that happen to you are unimportant.
 Now sit back down."